cycle/docs/advanced/node-parser.md

 # Node Parser
 Cycle ORM provides convinient* way to convert flat structures into data trees.
 Parser can work using one large query or multiple queries using identical approach.
-Parses work with numeric arrays.
+Parser work with numeric arrays.

 > This section is intended for advanced scenarios, make sure you can't achieve given flexibility using default instuments before jumping to this approach.